maximeraafat/pointRF/README.md

   </b>
 </p>

 Point colors can either be learned as static diffuse values or as view-dependent properties.
 In the latter case, view dependencies are fitted via optimisation of deep features fed to a simple MultiLayer Perceptron (MLP).
 Note that the MLP is not capable of fully overfitting to the target images and suffers from undesired view artefacts, as visibile in the above renders.
-Future releases of this code might mititgate this limitation by incorporating spherical harmonics, following the idea proposed by [Zhang et al.](https://arxiv.org/abs/2205.14330)
+Future releases of this code might mitigate this limitation by incorporating spherical harmonics, following the idea proposed by [Zhang et al.](https://arxiv.org/abs/2205.14330)

 ## Installations